Reapplying to Medical School: How to Succeed the Second Time Around

-We spoke with medical school admissions experts to help uncover the secrets behind succeeding while reapplying to medical school.
-Keep reading to see how you can become a more competitive candidate.
+We consulted a medical school admissions expert to help uncover the secrets behind succeeding when reapplying to medical school.
+Join us as we explore some of the ways you can become a more competitive candidate.

 6 Tips for reapplying to medical school

-You should first evaluate your overall application to find out which portions could use some improvement.
+Before you reapply to medical school, you’ll want to evaluate your application materials to determine which portions could use some improvement.
 Once you have a sense of where you should focus your efforts, take a look at these suggestions.
-You might uncover some pointers to improve your odds of receiving an acceptance letter or two.
+You might uncover some pointers to improve your odds of getting into medical school.

 1. Improve your academic performance

-Maybe you were a late bloomer in college.
-Or it could be your MCAT performance wasn’t as impressive as you thought it would be.
+Whether you struggled with your undergraduate grades or your MCAT performance wasn’t as impressive as you hoped it would be, you may find it beneficial to take some steps to strengthen your academic performance.
 “I would strongly recommend improving both lackluster grades and MCAT scores before reapplying to medical school,” says Dr. Bernard Remakus, an internist, former medical school faculty member, and author.

-“Taking grad school courses at a different institution allows the student to break the cycle of academic mediocrity that could have developed during the student’s undergraduate experience,” Dr. Remakus explains.
+Dr. Remakus also notes that there can be some benefit to enrolling in courses at a school you haven’t previously attended.
+“Taking grad school courses at a different institution allows the student to break the cycle of academic mediocrity that could have developed during their undergraduate experience,” he explains.

 2. Ask for help